LINKIWI/dotproxy/README.md

 ## Usage

+Download a precompiled binary for the target platform/architecture at the [releases index](https://dotproxy.static.kevinlin.info/releases/latest).
+Currently, binaries are built for most flavors of Linux.

-You should have a recent version of the Go toolchain installed.
+Alternatively, to compile the project manually with a recent version of the Go toolchain:

 ```bash
 $ make